-The Authority leased from the Port the "elbow" lot located on Harbor Island Drive.
-In the western half of the lot, ABM, a parking management company, operated in the area up to December 2021.
-Since then, it has been serving as a construction employee parking lot for the Arrive team contractors.
-The ABM lot drains north and towards the east to an outfall at the East Basin.
-The eastern half of the lot is currently operated by
+The Authority leased from the Port of San Diego the "elbow" lot on Harbor Island Drive.
+In the west half of the lot, ABM, a parking management company, operated in the area until December 2021.
+Since then, it has been serving as a construction employee parking lot for the Arrive Team contractors.
+The "elbow" lot drains north and toward the east to an outfall at the East Basin.
+The east half of the lot is currently operated by Ace Parking and used as an overflow valet lot.
+The overflow valet parking lot drains south to an outfall at the North San Diego Bay.